 What are college savings plans?

 College savings plans are investment accounts that help you save money for your child or children’s college costs.
 These accounts give you different options to save and invest your money to grow the balance over time, with certain tax advantages when used for qualified educational expenses.
-Two common college savings plan options are the 529 plan and the education savings account (ESA).
+Two common college savings plan options are the 529 plan and the education savings account).

 What is a 529 plan?